Syntax and semantics¶

 the total weight, maximum length, and cost.
 Therefore, ESL contains the property

 keyword.
-For example, in the code block below, the property
+For example, in the code block below, the property keyword is added behind

-parameter declaration (line 14).
+the length parameter declaration (line 14).
 By doing so, the variable

-(line 2), which is mapped onto formal parameter length
+drive-length (line 2), which is mapped onto formal parameter length as it is an

-(line 10), is explicitly marked as being a property of
+argument of drive-mechanism (line 10), is explicitly marked as being a property of

-.
+component drive-mechanism.
 A variable can be a property of at most one component.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 | define type